NatalyCreates/NatalyCreates.github.io/games/i-have-a-mouth-and-i-must-clean.markdown

 permalink: /iham/
 img: /images/games/iham_img.png
 ---
+A local multiplayer game about brushing teeth.

-This game was made during Global Game Jam 2016, and can be played [here](http://www.kongregate.com/games/michaelshalyt/i-have-a-mouth-and-i-must-clean).
+It was made during Global Game Jam 2016, with some finishing touches after the jam.

+You can play it [here](http://www.kongregate.com/games/michaelshalyt/i-have-a-mouth-and-i-must-clean).